Chuck Barris: The Gong Show

 One Gong Show episode consisted of every act appearing singing the song "Feelings", which was popular at the time.
-One of its most infamous incidents came on the NBC version in 1978, when Barris presented an onstage act consisting of two teenage girls, slowly and suggestively sucking popsicles.
+One of its most infamous incidents came on the NBC version in 1978, when Barris presented an onstage act consisting of two teenage girls slowly and suggestively sucking popsicles.
 Another incident was when during a "Gene Gene, The Dancing Machine" segment, Jaye P. Morgan opened her blouse to reveal her bare breasts.

-In 1980, Barris starred in and directed The Gong Show Movie.
-The film was a major failure at the box office.
+In 1980, Barris directed and starred in The Gong Show Movie, which performed so poorly both critically and financially, it was pulled from theaters shortly after release.
+The film was released on Blu-ray in 2016.

-The Gong Show has had four subsequent revivals, one under Barris' title (with Don Bleu) in 1988–1989, one on The Game Show Network in 2000 called Extreme Gong and another with current format owner Sony Pictures Television (with Dave Attell) in 2008.
+The Gong Show has had four subsequent revivals, one under Barris's title (with Don Bleu) in 1988–89, one on The Game Show Network in 2000 called Extreme Gong, and one with current format owner Sony Pictures Television in 2008, hosted by stand-up comedian Dave Attell.
 A fourth version, produced by Will Arnett and hosted by fictional British celebrity "Tommy Maitland" (Mike Myers), aired on ABC beginning in 2017.